Visit Bacalar: the lake of seven colors

 Canoeing at Laguna Bonanza

-Stand-up paddleboarding across the lake to the Canal de Los Piratos
+SUP across the lake to the Canal de Los Piratos

-You can rent a stand-up paddleboard at several locations in Bacalar.
-We rented ours through our Airbnb host.
-A van took us to the Balneario del Fondo dock.
-From there, it's easy to get on your paddleboard.
-It's recommended to go early in the morning so you can watch the beautiful sunrise from the lake.
-It's wonderfully peaceful on the water then.
-From the dock, you can paddle all the way across to Canal de Los Piratas, where you'll find an abandoned pirate ship bar.
-This bar was once in use but is closed to protect the surrounding nature.
-Water sports are prohibited on Wednesdays to protect the lake, but swimming is still permitted.
+In Bacalar, you can rent a SUP board at many different locations.
+We rented ours through our Airbnb host and began our wonderful SUP tour at the dock at Balneario del Fondo.
+From there, it's easy to get on the water.
+From the dock, you can paddle all the way to the other side, towards the unique Canal de Los Piratas, where you'll find an abandoned pirate ship bar.
+Although this bar was once in use, it's now closed to protect the surrounding nature.

 Admire the seven colours of the lake during a sailing trip